Skip To Content

 16.1.1 Where the parties have made a joint submission on penalty which includes a reprimand, the reprimand will be delivered orally at the completion of the hearing.

-16.1.2 Delivery of a reprimand does not affect a member’s right to appeal nor arguments that can be raised on appeal.
-Where a member nevertheless asks that the reprimand await the outcome of the appeal, the member shall advise the Tribunal as soon as possible and, in any event, no more than 30 days after receiving the Tribunal’s penalty order.
+16.1.2 Delivery of a reprimand does not affect a registrant’s right to appeal nor arguments that can be raised on appeal.
+Where a registrant nevertheless asks that the reprimand await the outcome of the appeal, the registrant shall advise the Tribunal as soon as possible and, in any event, no more than 30 days after receiving the Tribunal’s penalty order.

 Rule 17 — Costs